Ashish0417/Networking_sys/README.md

 To achieve this, we used iptables to filter outbound traffic from the LAN network (192.168.10.0/24) and allowed only connections on ports 80 (HTTP) and 443 (HTTPS).
 All other outgoing traffic was explicitly blocked.

 This setup successfully limited LAN users to web-based connections only, enhancing network security while maintaining essential functionality.
-### 2. --------
-After setting up multiple network namespaces (client1, client2, client3, and a router) and configuring the network interfaces, I hosted a simple HTTP server using Python on client1.
-Initially, I configured the necessary iptables rules to allow incoming traffic on port 80, which facilitated access to the web server from external sources.

-However, when I implemented additional firewall rules to restrict traffic solely to HTTP (port 80) and HTTPS (port 443), I lost access to the web server.
-Both curl and browser requests to the server returned connection errors, indicating that the traffic was being blocked.

-- #### **Problem with the Original Rules**
-   **Broad Drop Rule** : The drop rule (-j DROP) at the end of your original set of rules was too broad.
-It applied to all traffic originating from the 192.168.10.0/24 subnet that wasn't explicitly allowed by the previous rules.
-This means that even if the requests for HTTP (port 80) or HTTPS (port 443) were allowed, if any traffic matched the drop rule, it would block the connection

-- ### **Explanation of Your Solution**
-    **1. Allowing Incoming Traffic:**

-    The new rules for veth-public allow incoming HTTP and HTTPS traffic specifically from the public interface to the router.
-This means that any incoming requests on ports 80 and 443 are explicitly permitted:

-    ```bash
-    ip netns exec router iptables -A FORWARD -i veth-public -p tcp --dport 80 -j ACCEPT
-    ip netns exec router iptables -A FORWARD -i veth-public -p tcp --dport 443 -j ACCEPT
-    ```
-    **2. Allowing Returned Traffic:**

-    The subsequent rules allow the responses from client1 (which hosted the web server) to be sent back through the router to the public interface.
-This is crucial for enabling the two-way communication necessary for a functioning web server:
-    ```bash
-    ip netns exec router iptables -A FORWARD -o veth-public -p tcp -s 192.168.10.0/24 --sport 80 -j ACCEPT
-    ip netns exec router iptables -A FORWARD -o veth-public -p tcp -s 192.168.10.0/24 --sport 443 -j ACCEPT
-    ```
-    **3. Removing the Broad Drop Rule:**

-    By commenting out the original broad drop rule (-j DROP), you eliminated the risk of inadvertently blocking valid HTTP and HTTPS traffic.
-The router now allows incoming traffic specifically for these ports and can send responses back to the clients without being blocked.

 ## Challenges Faced
 ### 1. Accessing the Website Hosted in a Network Namespace: